martinfrances107/gcode-nom/README.md

 A library containing a full set of [nom](https://crates.io/crates/nom) parsers for decoding gcode files.

+Both .gcode files and binary .bgcode files are recognised.

 Based on this library the workspace contains a series of visualization tools

 * gcode2obj - Generates "WaveFront Obj" files.